CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 View list of saved Wi-Fi networks.

+!!! info ""
-?> The option will show a warning message if Network List is empty.
+    The option will show a warning message if Network List is empty.

 See descriptions below.